JuniolZ/Portfolio/README.md

-👋 Hi, I’m @Franciscojrvl
+- 👋 Hi, I’m @Franciscojrvl
-🌱 I'm currently learning Fullstack with TOP🦌
+- 🌱 I'm currently learning Fullstack with TOP🦌 & also learning Data Analysis📊
-💼 My past projects on my Portfolio: https://
+- 💼 My past projects on my Portfolio: https://
-📫 How to reach me: https://www.linkedin.com/in/franciscojrvl
+- 📫 How to reach me: https://www.linkedin.com/in/franciscojrvl